 Currently, I am particularly interested in the relationship between agrarian systems, climate change adaptation and rural livelihoods.
 There is an ongoing fierce debate on how to structure agricultural production to guarantee food security under increasing weather variability.
 Should we strengthen small farmers, community-based agriculture and more localized food systems or promote capital-intensive agro-industrialization for more successful climate change mitigation?

-Relying on historical county-level data over a period of more than 300 years, we are currently analyzing whether English farmers managed to adapt to adverse weather conditions and what contextual factors have moderated these mitigation processes.
+Relying on historical county-level data over a period of more than 300 years, we analyzed whether English farmers managed to adapt to adverse weather conditions and what contextual factors have moderated these mitigation processes.